 \section{Conclusion}

 In this work, we introduced TE-PAI shadow spectroscopy, a hybrid quantum-classical protocol that integrates the randomized time evolution of TE-PAI with the measurement framework of algorithmic shadow spectroscopy.
 We have theoretically established that this combination yields an unbiased estimator for spectral properties and experimentally validated its performance.
 Our noise-free classical simulations confirmed that the protocol correctly identifies energy gaps, while also highlighting an inherent trade-off: the quasiprobability sampling in TE-PAI introduces statistical variance that requires a larger number of total circuit executions to achieve the same signal intensity as the standard Trotter-based method.
 However, this cost is made up for by the protocol's primary advantage, which we demonstrated in noisy simulations: a significant reduction in circuit depth leads to superior robustness against gate errors.
+We also found that, under gate noise, a moderate shot budget can preserve the correct peak while suppressing spurious noise-induced features.
+In contrast, increasing the shot budget can sharpen these spurious features and thereby worsen the spectral estimate.
+This suggests that the sampling overhead of TE-PAI is not merely a drawback in this task: by avoiding over-resolution of gate-noise-induced artifacts, it can sometimes help robust energy-gap estimation.
+Also, our additional multi-gap simulations further showed that TE-PAI can resolve several transition gaps and tends to identify higher-frequency gaps more clearly than the Trotter-based approach.
 This key benefit was further confirmed through experiments on 20-qubit quantum hardware, where our method successfully resolved the target energy gap and outperformed the conventional approach, demonstrating its practical viability for spectroscopy in a significantly larger scale experiment than previously performed.